-Foreign Language Department.
-(French, German, Spanish) You may earn credits for the elementary and intermediate courses (101, 105, 201, 205) lower than the first course you complete at your UW Center if you complete that course with a grade of B or higher.
+E. Foreign Language Department.
+(French, German, Spanish) You may earn credits for the elementary and intermediate courses (101, 105, 201, 205) lower than the first course (including the 107, 204, and 207 twocredit modular courses) you complete at your UW Center if you complete that course with a grade of B or higher.
 This policy is strictly enforced; a B- is not acceptable.
 You may earn a maximum of 16 foreign language credits in this manner.
 If you wish to earn credits by this method, contact the appropriate instructor at the beginning of the semester.